islamtoba/Nop-Commerce/README.md

 * Make your changes and submit a pull request.

 ## Test Scenarios
-*SC1- User could register with valid data
+* SC1 - User could register with valid data.
-*SC2- User could log in with valid email and password *SC3- User could reset his/her password successfully ***Note**** in this case you just need to confirm that this message is displayed "Email with instructions has been sent to you."
+* SC2 - User could log in with valid email and password.
+* SC3 - User could reset his/her password successfully ***Note**** in this case you just need to confirm that this message is displayed "Email with instructions has been sent to you."
--using same mail from reg and login
+ -using same mail from reg and login.
-*SC4- Logged User could search for any product
+* SC4 - Logged User could search for any product -login
--login
 -search for any product
-*SC5- Logged User could switch between currencies US-Euro -login
+* SC5- Logged User could switch between currencies US-Euro -login
 -change currency
-*SC6- Logged user could select different Categories ***Note*** *Select random category then hover and open sub-Category if found*
+* SC6- Logged user could select different Categories ***Note*** *Select random category then hover and open sub-Category if found*.
 --login
--hover for random categories
+-hover for random categories.
 (//a[i or 44]
-*SC7- Logged user could filter with color ***Note*** *in this case you should select specific category like Apparel > Shoes* *SC8- Logged user could select different tags
+* SC7- Logged user could filter with color ***Note*** *in this case you should select specific category like Apparel > Shoes*.
+* SC8- Logged user could select different tags.
-*SC9- Logged user could add different products to Shopping cart *SC10- Logged user could add different products to Wishlist *SC11- Logged user could add different products to compare list *SC12- Create successful Order
+* SC9- Logged user could add different products to Shopping cart.
+* SC10- Logged user could add different products to Wishlist.
+* SC11- Logged user could add different products to compare list.
+* SC12- Create successful Order.

 ## License